Makiko Futaki

 Makiko Futaki (二木真希子 Futaki Makiko; June 19, 1958 – May 13, 2016) was a Japanese animator best known for her contributions to Studio Ghibli on films such as My Neighbor Totoro (1988), Princess Mononoke (1997), and Spirited Away (2001).
 She is also known for her role as a key animator on the cult classic film, Akira (1988), and her early work with studio Gainax on Royal Space Force: The Wings of Honnêamise (1987).
 Hayao Miyazaki, the founder of Studio Ghibli, praised her talents as an artist calling her both a valuable asset and someone he can trust to execute his vision.
-She died on May 13, 2016, due to an unknown illness at a Tokyo hospital.
+She died on May 13, 2016, due to an unpublished illness at a Tokyo hospital.

 Career

 In college, Futaki began to gain recognition as an animator for the cine-calligraphy style films she presented at the amateur PAF Animation Festival.
 Cine-calligraphy is a technique initially developed by Norman McLaren, which involved scratching images directly onto the film stock.
 In the case of Futaki, this was done by drawing on 8-millimeter film.
 Despite her young age, this demonstrated great artistic vision and talent as an animator.

 She began with a minor role doing in-between animation on Hayao Miyazaki's directorial debut film, Lupin the III: The Castle of Cagliostro, in 1979.
 However, it was not until she met Isao Takahata, co-founder of Studio Ghibli, and impressed him with her work on Jarinko Chie that she would be recruited by the studio in 1981.
 She continued by doing partial work on most of the first few Studio Ghibli movies while still working on other feature projects with different studios.
 Her work as a key animator on Akira, which received critical acclaim both nationally and internationally, is what prompted Miyazaki to adopt her as a full-time staff member.
 She had worked on every single Ghibli film since 1998 with her final contribution being on 2014's When Marnie Was There.